Set Mac OS X Desktop Background Wallpaper from any Image in Safari

 In terms of web browsers, this feature seems to be limited only to Safari, as Chrome and Firefox don’t include the option.
 However, you can also right-click on any image within the Finder and set your background image there too.
 Or with another web browser, you could save the image to your Mac, then set it as the wallpaper within the OS X Finder too.

-And if you were wondering about the screen shot, I have a black menu bar thanks to Nocturne on this older version of OS X, though those black menu bar options are now available as a default setting in modern versions of OS X like EL Capitan and Yosemite.
+And if you were wondering about the screen shot, I have a black menu bar thanks to Nocturne on this older version of OS X, though those black menu bar options are now available as a default setting in modern versions of OS X like EL Capitan and Yosemite with Dark Mode.
 The wallpaper is Andromeda Galaxy from Lion as well, which looks quite nice on any Mac.